 Foreign Operations and Other.
 MasTec operates primarily within the United States and Canada, and, to a far lesser extent, the Caribbean, India and Mexico.
-Revenue derived from U.S. operations totaled \$2.7 billion and \$2.6 billion for the three month periods ended March 31, 2024 and 2023, respectively, and revenue derived from foreign operations totaled \$26.7 million and \$27.5 million for the respective periods.
+Revenue derived from foreign operations totaled \$24.2 million and \$22.1 million for the three month periods ended June 30, 2024 and 2023, respectively, and totaled \$50.9 million and \$49.6 million for the six month periods ended June 30, 2024 and 2023, respectively.
 Revenue from foreign operations was derived primarily from the Company's Canadian operations in its Oil and Gas segment.
-Long-lived assets held in the United States included property and equipment, net, of \$1.6 billion as of both March 31, 2024 and December 31, 2023, and for the Company's businesses in foreign countries, totaled \$16.3 million and \$17.5 million for the respective periods.
-Intangible assets and goodwill, net, related to the Company's U.S. operations totaled approximately \$2.8 billion and \$2.9 billion as of March 31, 2024 and December 31, 2023, respectively, and for the Company's businesses in foreign countries, totaled approximately \$31.0 million and \$32.6 million for the respective periods.
+As of June 30, 2024 and December 31, 2023, long-lived assets held by the Company's businesses in foreign countries included property and equipment, net, of \$15.5 million and \$17.5 million, respectively, and intangible assets and goodwill, net, of \$29.9 million and \$32.6 million, for the respective periods.
 Substantially all of the Company's long-lived and intangible assets and goodwill in foreign countries relate to its Canadian operations.
-As of both March 31, 2024 and December 31, 2023, amounts due from customers from which foreign revenue was derived accounted for approximately 1% of the Company's consolidated net accounts receivable position, which is calculated as accounts receivable, net, less deferred revenue.
-Revenue from governmental entities for the three month periods ended March 31, 2024 and 2023 totaled approximately 12% and 8% of total revenue, respectively, substantially all of which was derived from its U.S. operations.
+Revenue from governmental entities for the three month periods ended June 30, 2024 and 2023 totaled approximately 14% and 12% of total revenue, respectively, and for the six month periods ended June 30, 2024 and 2023, totaled approximately 13% and 10% of total revenue, respectively, substantially all of which was derived from its U.S. operations.